About Mark Alexander

-Mark Alexander is Executive Editor and Publisher of The Patriot Post, the Internet's highly acclaimed Journal of American Liberty, and the first news, policy and opinion digest on the Web.
-His academic background in government and policy combined with his occupational experience ensure his perspective as an essayist and analyst reflects the grassroots conservatism of the heartland rather than ubiquitous Beltway news and opinion.
+Mark Alexander is Publisher of The Patriot Post, the highly-acclaimed Journal of American Liberty, and the first news, policy and opinion digest on the Web.
+His academic background in government and policy combined with his occupational experience ensure his perspective as an essayist and analyst reflects the grassroots conservatism of the heartland as opposed to ubiquitous Beltway news and opinion.

-His heritage is Scots-Irish, though he does not identify as a "hyphenated American."
-His is among the "First Families of Tennessee," having settled in East Tennessee prior to statehood.
-He is the product of a proud military legacy, including veterans of the Revolutionary War — his Tennessee militia ancestors fought at King's Mountain and on to the War's conclusion at Yorktown.
+His heritage is Scots-Irish, though he rejects the disuniting effect of "hyphenated-American" identities.
+His is among the "First Families of Tennessee," having settled in East Tennessee prior to statehood in 1796.
+He is the product of a proud military legacy, including veterans of the Revolutionary War -- his militia ancestors fought at King's Mountain and on to the War's conclusion at Yorktown.
 He is a member of the Sons of the American Revolution.
-His family line includes those who fought in the War of 1812 and the War Between the States (including Medal of Honor recipient George Lewis Gillespie).
+His family line includes those who fought in the War of 1812 and the War Between the States -- both sides, including Medal of Honor recipient George Lewis Gillespie.
 He is a descendant of WWI and WWII Navy aviators.
 His father was a Corsair pilot and his uncles were also WWII vets, one Army and one Marine.

 He went on to earn graduate degrees in both psychology and public affairs, and is the recipient of certifications from both military and civilian professional advancement programs.
-He is a graduate of the National Defense University and annual participant of national security forums at both the Air and Naval War Colleges.
+He is a graduate of multiple national defense programs and national security forums.

-Alexander received an executive level appointment to a national security post under President Ronald Reagan, and was reappointed to that post under President George H. W. Bush, Bill Clinton and President George W. Bush.
-He resigned that appointment in 2012 after the re-election of Barack Obama.
+Alexander received an executive level appointment to a national security post under President Ronald Reagan, and was reappointed to that post under successive presidents.
+He resigned that appointment after the re-election of Barack Obama.

-Between 1987 and 1996, he consulted with presidential and congressional campaigns on topics ranging from critical national security interests to policy issues regarding the First Amendment, the Second Amendment and the Tenth Amendment of our Constitution.
+From 1987 to the present, he has consulted with presidential and congressional campaigns on topics ranging from critical national security interests to domestic policy issues regarding the First Amendment, the Second Amendment and the Tenth Amendment of our Constitution.
 His area of interest is primarily the implications of government policies on the future of American Liberty.